supabase/postgres/README.md

   amazon.json
 ```

-Once this is complete, you now have a snapshot available to use for any of your droplets.
+Once this is complete, you now have a snapshot or AMI available to use for any of your droplets or EC2 instances respectively.

 ## Notes on provisioning
 1. The PostgreSQL server can be further customised.
 Available provisioning variables that can be manipulated are found in `ansible/vars.yml`